Strongly light subgraphs in the 1-planar graphs with minimum degree 7: Strongly light subgraphs

+By \autoref{W4+}, the wheel $W_{4}$ is strongly light in the family of $1$-planar graphs with minimum degree~$7$.
+In the next theorem, we further improve the degree restriction on each vertex in $W_{4}$.

-\begin{theorem} If $G$ is a 1-planar graph with minimum degree 7, then $G$ contains at least one subgraph as illustrated in Fig~\subref{fig:subfig:W_41}--\subref{fig:subfig:W_48}. \end{theorem} \begin{proof} Let $G$ be a connected a $1$-planar graph with minimum degree $7$, and it has been optimal $1$-embedded on the plane (that is, every face of its associated graph is homeomorphic to an open disc).
+\begin{theorem} If $G$ is a 1-planar graph with minimum degree 7, then $G$ contains at least one subgraph as illustrated in Fig.~\subref{fig:subfig:W_41}--\subref{fig:subfig:W_45}. \end{theorem} \begin{proof} Suppose that $G$ is a connected $1$-planar graph with minimum degree~$7$, and it has been $1$-embedded in the plane.
+Clearly, every face of its associated graph is homeomorphic to an open disk.
 Let $K^{\dagger}$ be the associated graph of $G$.

 By Euler's formula, we have